aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 === "Decorator"

-    !!! info
+    !!! note
-        Powertools decorators can only be attached to class methods and follow the experimetal decorators proposal implementation found in TypeScript 4.x.
-As such, you need to enable the `experimentalDecorators` compiler option in your `tsconfig.json` file to use them.
+        The class method decorators in this project follow the experimental implementation enabled via the [`experimentalDecorators` compiler option](https://www.typescriptlang.org/tsconfig#experimentalDecorators) in TypeScript.
+Additionally, they are implemented in a way that fits asynchronous methods.
+When decorating a synchronous method, the decorator replaces its implementation with an asynchronous one causing the caller to have to `await` the now decorated method.
+        If this is not the desired behavior, you can call the `logger.injectLambdaContext()` method directly in your handler.

     ```typescript hl_lines="8"
     --8<-- "docs/snippets/logger/decorator.ts"